 Once you have created access tokens and have added it to a secrets store on your platform, you need to consider when to push and pull in your CI/CD, along with where from, depending on the change you are making.

 The first thing you can do to reduce the build time and reduce your number of calls is make use of the build cache to reuse layers you have already pulled.
 You can do this on many platforms by using buildX (buildkits) caching functionality and whatever cache your platform provides.
 For example, see Optimizing the GitHub Actions workflow using build cache.

 The other change you may want to make is only have your release images go to Docker Hub.
 This would mean setting up functions to push your PR images to a more local image store to be quickly pulled and tested, rather than promoting them all the way up to production.

-We know there are a lot more tips and tricks for using Docker in CI, however, we think these are some of the important things, considering the recent Docker Hub rate limit updates.
+We know there are a lot more tips and tricks for using Docker in CI.
+However, we think these are some of the important things, considering the Docker Hub rate limits.

 If you are still experiencing issues with pull limits after you are authenticated, you can consider upgrading to a Docker subscription.

 For information on how to configure GitHub Actions CI/CD pipeline, see Configure GitHub Actions.CI/CD, GitHub Actions